tarekziade/mongogo/slides/slides.md

 # Goals

-Build a MongoDB connector that:
+Build a MongoDB connector from scratch that:

 - runs as a standalone service
 - can be discovered without prior setup